web3-authn/tatchi/examples/tatchi-docs/src/docs/guides/wallet-iframe-integration.md

 - Ensure both app and wallet are served over HTTPS (required for WebAuthn in production).
 - Confirm that `/sdk/*` assets (JS, CSS, WASM) are reachable on the wallet origin.

-For credential scoping and Safari/ROR details, see [Credential Scope Strategy](/docs/concepts/credential-scope-rpid).
+For credential scoping and Safari/ROR details, see [Passkey Scope Strategy](/docs/concepts/passkey-scope).